johsteffens/mocutsvd/doc/true_scalability.md

 The baseline algorithm, used here, is rather simple.
 More complex numerical tasks used in linear algebra, such as matrix decomposition, require significantly more elaborate algorithmic solutions to achieve true scalability.

 ## Web References
+The following references were used as inline links thoughout the document:

 https://en.wikipedia.org/wiki/Big_O_notation